I can remember it like it was yesterday.

 That afternoon, our surveyor, Dave, swings into the office.
 He explains that, well, something isn’t checking.
 He ran his numbers in his truck by hand and wondered if I could jump onto Microstation and see if I could pull some lines & offsets as a check.

 I remember spending a couple hours working with the electronic files.
 I remember having to do some correlation work between the bridge plans & the roadway plans.
-The designer had often switched the layout information between the railroad & roadway alignments, so there were occasional encumbrances that this back-and-forth caused.
+The designer had often switched railroad & roadway alignments when detailing design points, so there were occasional encumbrances that this back-and-forth caused.

 When it was all said-and-done, I plotted what I believed to be the layout offsets for the pier’s footing.
 And what I found had me rattled.